rduenasf/birding/docs/birds/librol2.md

 scientific_name: "Coracias caudatus"
 order: "Coraciiformes"
 family: "Coraciidae (Rollers)"
 description: "Coracias caudatus is a species of bird in the Coraciidae (Rollers) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Rollers and Allies"
 species_code: "librol2"

 sidebar_position: 292
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Coraciiformes
   - Coraciidae (Rollers)
   - Rollers and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---